rond-consulting/churn/README.md

 1. Install the conda environment: `conda env create -f environment.yml`
 2. Activate the environment: `conda activate churn`
 3. Install the source code as a Python module: `pip install -e .`
-4. Install Plotly widgets for Jupyter: `jupyter labextension install jupyterlab-plotly@4.9.0`
+4. (Optional) Install Plotly widgets for Jupyter: `jupyter labextension install jupyterlab-plotly@4.9.0`
 Note that for this step you need node installed, either on your system itself, or through conda.

 ### 1.2 Setting up your IDE